-This homework includes several novel concepts not previously encountered in any homework.
+Uniquely, HW4P2 weaves together your work from HW3P2 and HW4P1.
 As a result, it can, and most likely will take a significant amount of your time compared to previous homeworks, so please start early.
 Not only is implementing this HW harder than previous ones (with more moving parts, you are more likely to encounter errors, which will take significant time to identify and debug), the models also typically take longer to converge and produce good results.

-The rest of this writeup is structured as follows - Section 2 describes the dataset and dataloader.
-In Section 3 we outline the baseline model, including the individual components (encoder, decoder and attention), how to perform inference/a forward pass with it, and how to train it.
-Section A and the Appendices outline debugging and specific implementation details.
+The rest of this writeup is structured as follows - Section 3 describes the dataset and dataloader.
+In Section 4 we outline the baseline model, including the individual components (encoder, decoder and attention), how to perform inference/a forward pass with it, and how to train it.
+Section A in the Appendices outline debugging and specific implementation details.